 Here’s a popular example from the company Tastey.
 They are well known for their short videos that display cooking recipes.

 Now let’s talk about copy–this is the text you use in a specific ad.
 Most ads will only allow 2-3 lines of text.
-You’ll have a headline, which is supposed to be the main way you grab your reader’s attention.
-That is limited to 40 characters.
+Use a headline as the main way to grab your reader’s attention.
+Limit your headline to 40 characters.

-The last piece of your ad that we need to talk about is your call-to-action.
-The CTA is the intended activity you want your users to perform.
-We talked about 3 different marketing goals in the past–awareness, consideration, and conversion.
+The last piece of your ad that we need to talk about is your call-to-action (CTA).
+This is the intended activity you want your users to perform.
+There are 3 different marketing goals: awareness, consideration, and conversion.

 Some examples include:

-- The most popular CTA is shop now, allocating for about 74% of all CTA options across all FB ads
+- The most popular CTA is “Shop Now,” accounting for about 74% of all CTA options across all FB ads

 Helpful note: you want to make sure to use a CTA that is relevant to your business.
 So if you’re a restaurant, then your ad should have button that says “Book Now” so people can schedule a reservation at your store.